deathbeds/jupyterlab-deck/README.md

 In _slide layout_ mode, each part of the slide receives an overlay.

+Moving a part manually will remove it from the default layout, and allow you to place it anywhere on the screen, but it will keep the same navigation index.

+The keyboard shortcuts and remote should still function as normal.

 #### Moving Parts

-Click and drag a part to move it.
+Click and drag a part overlay to move the part underneath.

 #### Resizing Parts

-Click one of the _handles_ to resize a part.
+Click one of the _handles_ in the corners of the part overlay to resize a part.

+#### Reverting Part Move/Resize

+After moving a part to a fixed position, click the **↺** button on a part overlay to restore the part to the default layout.

 ## Configuration